 top of page

-• Identification certificates
+• identification certificates

-• Parent reflection
+• a parent reflection page

-• Child-friendly information on neurodiversity and autism
+• child-friendly explanations of neurodiversity and autism

 • Autistic strengths and challenges